 School Lunch Fund: This fund is used to account for the activities of the District's food service operations.
-The program operations are supported by federal and state reimbursements, based on meal counts for free and reduced participants.

-Capital Projects Fund: This fund is used to account for the financial resources used for acquisition, construction, or major repair of capital facilities.
+Capital Projects Fund: These funds are used to account for the financial resources used for acquisition, construction or major repair of capital facilities.